Volunteer Code of Conduct and Policies

 If you are scheduling your shifts through our volunteer portal, please keep your online schedule up to date and accurate.
 You are amazingly important to keeping this food bank running.
 If you are on the schedule, we are expecting you and you will take the place of someone else who could sign up to volunteer!
 Common questions for managing your schedule can be found here: https://udistrictfoodbank.galaxydigital.com/frequently-asked-questions-/

-For those scheduling shifts through the portal: We have a circle up at the beginning of every shift with information relevant set you up for success at the start of your shift.
+For those scheduling shifts through the portal: We have a circle up at the beginning of every shift with information relevant to set you up for success at the start of your shift.
 Please show up with enough time to settle in and attend these circle ups at the start of the shift.

 It’s also important for us to have you log in/log out of your shifts when here.
+You can do so on the tablet located on a stand immediately on your left as you enter the warehouse from the garage.

-Please unregister for any shifts you cannot make it to, and if you must call out of a shift you are registered for within 24 hours, please email volunteer@udistrictfoodbank.org, or call (206) 523-7060 Ext 705, so that we are sure to catch it!
+Please un-register for any shifts you cannot make it to, and if you must call out of a shift you are registered for within 24 hours, please email volunteer@udistrictfoodbank.org, or call (206) 523-7060 Ext 705, so that we are sure to catch it!
 Please keep your schedule up to date.

 If you have a shift that you have not logged in/out of for 3 or more times, (no-show) you will be removed from the schedule.